ak8057/gen_ai_temporal_report_query/README.md

 The AI will analyze your data and give you intelligent, contextual answers.

-## What Makes This Special

-**Smart Processing** → Handles messy Excel files and creates clean database structures

-**Natural Language Queries** → No need to write SQL.
-Just ask questions like you're talking to a colleague

-**Flexible Database Support** → Works with PostgreSQL, MySQL, and can be extended to others

-**Containerized Deployment** → Docker makes setup painless across different environments

-**Interactive Analysis** → Jupyter notebooks provide a familiar interface for data exploration

 ## Real-World Example

 Let's say you have a sales report in Excel: